Slicer/Slicer/Docs/user_guide/modules/models.md

 - **Information Panel**:
   - **Information**: Information about this surface model
-  - **Surface Area**: The calculated surface area of the model, in square millimetres
+  - **Surface Area**: The calculated surface area of the model, in square millimeters
-  - **Volume**: The volume inside the surface model, in cubed millimetres
+  - **Volume**: The volume inside the surface model, in cubed millimeters
   - **Number of Points**: Number of vertices in the surface model
   - **Number of Cells**: Number of cells in the surface model
   - **Number of Point Scalars**: Shows how many arrays of scalars are associated with the points of the surface model.